Another favorite Black Radio is the RS-6 set.

 As a matter of routine “Tradecraft” the radio equipment itself, the communications plan/crystals and the associated encrypt/decrypt materials would not all be cached in the same location.
 They would preferably be cached in 3 separate locations.
 This to thwart the enemy who finds a complete system and then uses it against you in an OPDEC (Operational Deception) effort.
 It is not known if the above photo shows the complete system as originally found, but the two containers indicate it may have been part of a larger cached system.

-The CIA document (EUCA 61-966 Dispatch, Reference 48) that describes the inventory of this exact cache also includes a complete RS-1 set (predecessor of the AN/GRC-109), GN-58 hand cranked generator and other materials which were apparently not included in this E Bay sale.
+The CIA document (EUCA 61-966 Dispatch, Reference 48) details the inventory of this exact cache (by component serial numbers).
+The cache also included a complete RS-1 set (predecessor of the nearly-identical AN/GRC-109), GN-58 hand cranked generator and other materials which were apparently not included in this E Bay sale.
 This reference and related ones clearly show that radio operators working as Stay Behind agents in Austria were trained in both the RS-1 and RS-6 radio sets.
 From a mission perspective their training/operation is essentially identical for both sets.

-The RS-6 is a direct descendant of the SSTR-1 set used by the OSS in WWII.
+As mentioned above, the RS-6 was a direct replacement of the SSTR-1 set as used by the OSS in WWII.
 The development of sub miniature vacuum tubes enabled the technology leap to the much smaller RS-6 although the functionality and design similarities are obvious.
 Other direct blood relatives of the SSTR-1 are the RS-1 and GRC-109 sets.